ahhyanb/starter-tv-show-finder/README.md

 #### Acceptance criteria

 - The `/lists/:listId/edit` page should include a form that allows for the given list details to be updated.
 - If the data entered within the form is invalid, an error message should be shown.
+Each list must have a title and an account.
 - When a list is successfully updated, the user should be taken to that list's individual page.

 ### US-08 - Delete a list